wainuiomata/ginraymond/README.md

 this means the first time a template is used it will still load from disk, but after that the cached template will be used from memory instead.

-If he Gin Mode is set to "debug" then templates will be loaded from disk on each request.
+If the Gin Mode is set to "debug" then templates will be loaded from disk on each request.

-Raymond does not implement it's own cache, so one is implemented in ginraymond.
+Raymond does not implement its own cache, so one is implemented in ginraymond.

 GoDoc
 -----